The Great Swirling Apparatus of Our Planet's Function: Plot

-Lilly, Ronnie, Will and Rich take the photographs to Chief Bowers, but they are shocked to find that the creatures are not seen.
-Bowers dismisses their concerns, and forces them out.
+Lilly, Ronnie, Will, and Rich take the photographs to Chief Bowers, but are shocked to discover that the creatures don't appear in them.
+Bowers dismisses their concerns and orders them to leave.

-While fishing with Leroy in the lake, Will is pulled into the water by a monster, which resembles the burned image of Leroy in the war.
+While fishing with Leroy at the lake, Will is pulled into the water by a monster resembling a burned image of Leroy from the war.
 As Leroy comforts him, they see a red balloon floating in the distance.
-Charlotte blackmails a police officer to visit Hank in jail, revealing that his sentence is illegal as he was charged without a bail hearing.
-Nevertheless, Hank reveals he had an affair with a white woman.
-Leroy later confronts her for visiting the station.
-That night, Will uses the telescope and sees a shadowed figure watching him in the street, panicking him and alerting Leroy.
+Charlotte blackmails a police officer into visiting Hank in jail, revealing that his conviction was illegal since he was charged without a bail hearing.
+However, Hank confesses to having an affair with a white woman.
+Later, Leroy confronts her about visiting the police station.
+That night, Will uses the telescope and sees a shadowy figure watching him on the street, which terrifies him and alerts Leroy.

-At school, Lilly and Marge make amends, and Lilly leaves for the bathroom to clean herself when she sees a boy staring at her, unaware that this is a prank staged by Marge and her friends.
-Marge goes to the bathroom, but feels guilt over her incoming prank.
-Before she can tell Lilly, two snail-like stalks emerge from her eyes, causing her to flee to the carpentry workshop to remove them.
-Marge stabs her eye with a chisel in fright but as Lilly intervenes, students walk in and catch her holding the chisel over Marge.
+At school, Lilly and Marge reconcile, and Lilly goes to the bathroom to freshen up when she sees a boy staring at her, unaware that it's a prank by Marge and her friends.
+Marge goes to the bathroom, but feels guilty about the prank she's about to play.
+Before she can tell Lilly, two worm-like creatures crawl out of her eyes, forcing her to flee to the woodshop to remove them.
+Lilly stops her before she stabs herself, but some students enter and believe she has stabbed Marge.

-After finding another red balloon, Leroy demands to know what the Project is targeting.
-Shaw shows him an interrogation, wherein a Native American, Taniel, passed the fence to get close to the dig site.
-Hallorann uses his power to enter Taniel's mind, seeing a memory of him talking with his aunt, Rose, about a spirit named "Galloo".
-The spirit arrived on Earth millions of years ago, and terrorized people until Native Americans made a dagger made from a shard of the spirit's star, which contained it.
-But when the settlers arrived, the spirit fed on them and grew stronger.
-The Natives took the shards of its star and used them to contain the spirit in the woods, which would later become Derry.
-When Hallorann asks to know the location of the pillars, Taniel directs him to a door that leads to a black house in Neibolt Street.
+After finding another red balloon, Leroy demands to know the purpose of the Project.
+Shaw shows him an interrogation in which a Native American, Taniel, crossed the fence to approach the site.
+Dick Hallorann uses his power to enter Taniel's mind and see a memory of him talking to his Aunt Rose about a spirit called "Tha Galloo."
+The spirit came to Earth millions of years ago and terrorized people until Native Americans forged a dagger from a fragment of the spirit's star, which contained it.
+But with the arrival of settlers, the spirit fed on them and grew stronger.
+The Native Americans took fragments of its star and used them to contain the spirit in the forest, which would later become Derry.
+When Hallorann asks about the location of the pillars, Taniel points him to a door leading to a black house on Neibolt Street.